itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

     delete d3;
     d3 = NULL;

-Here, the function ones() has been used in Line #2 with pointer variable d3 to convert the data object d3 into ones matrix of dimension 2x3x4.
+Here, the function ones() has been used in line #2 with pointer variable d3 to convert the data object d3 into ones matrix of dimension 2x3x4.

 Creating Zeros Matrix
 -----------------------